 We weren’t always a culture of few shared experiences.
 During my formative years, my peer groups were all familiar with the same trends, fashions, TV shows, and music preferences.
-What kid back then didn’t watch Happy Days?
 With only 3 TV networks and barely anyone having cable television, virtually everyone was glued to the same shows.
 When you went to school the day after a popular show, EVERYONE had seen it and it gave you a shared experience.
 Same with music and how we were force fed trends by record executives, radio stations, and MTV.
 It seemed like LITERALLY every 7-10 kids in my junior high owned Michael Jackson’s Thriller or Van Halen’s 1984 album.
-Not only would we watch and listen to the same forms of media when we were kids, we often consumed 80’s media TOGETHER.
+Not only would we watch and listen to the same forms of media when we were kids, we often consumed the media TOGETHER.

 Shared Experiences – Friends and Meeting New People

 As adults, our shared experiences from when we grew up began to develop.
 Just recently my wife and I went out with a new, same-agish couple and we QUICKLY bonded over our shared experiences of our teen years, early adult years, and early marriage years.
-Sure, we had a great laugh over listening to Quiet Riot, going on Spring Break in Daytona Beach, watching Battle of the Network Stars, and other laughable “back then” trends, but these shared experiences helped us to relate very quickly to each other.
+Sure, we had a great laugh over playing Nintendo or Sega Genesis, going on Spring Break in Daytona Beach, watching Battle of the Network Stars, and other laughable “back then” trends, but these shared experiences helped us to relate very quickly to each other.
 Shared alikeness goes way beyond meeting new couples for drinks, it can go a long way in networking or advancing a career.
 Having multiple things to connect about creates a kinship and I wonder if “kids of today” are going to have it as easy as we did.

 Few and Fewer Shared Experiences